taurushq-io/frost-ed25519/README.md

 Manual verification is not necessary in most cases, but is possible by calling `PublicKey.Verify(message []byte, signature *eddsa.Signature)`.

-_Note_: the cofactor is no longer an issue here, since we are considering points in the ristretto group.
+_Note_: the cofactor is no longer an issue here, since we are considering points in the Ristretto group.

 ### Compatibility with `ed25519`: